WMUStudent21/gdscwmu-constitution/README.md

 #### Mentor

-Mentors are Members who have the responsibility of acting as a mentor for GDSC WMU and its Members in their area of specialization.
+Mentors are Members who have the responsibility of acting as a guide and teacher for GDSC WMU and its Members in their area of specialization.
 The length of membership for a Mentor is from the time they are admitted until the end of the semester.

 #### Elected Officer